Classifications of Standards

 • Beginner 1, Course 8

-Although the standardisation literature offers various classifications of standards, many of these classifications seem to be unsystematic.
-1 A systematic classification might be beneficial for SDOs, as they could describe standardisation projects, develop criteria to determine if standards are within their scope, and enhance the identification of standards.
-2 The same author added that a systematic classification might
+Although the standardisation literature offers various classifications of standards, many of these classifications seem to be unsystematic. i) A systematic classification might be beneficial for SDOs, as they could describe standardisation projects, develop criteria to determine if standards are within their scope, and enhance the identification of standards. ii) The same author added that a systematic classification might be beneficial for SDOs users, as well.

 After completing this module, you should be able to: